-• You can turn off your computer from the operating system.
-If this feature is supported by your operating system, it will turn off the computer after performing an orderly shutdown of the operating system.

-To turn off the computer from the Microsoft Windows XP operating system, click start → Turn Off Computer; then, select Turn Off.

-• You can press the power-control button on the front of the computer.
-If this feature is supported by your operating system, it will turn off the computer after performing an orderly shutdown of the operating system.
+- · You can turn off your computer from the operating system.
+If this feature is supported by your operating system, it will turn off the computer after performing an orderly shutdown of the operating system. - To turn off the computer from the Microsoft Windows XP operating system, click Start → Turn Off Computer; then, click Turn Off. - You can press the power-control button on the front of the computer to start an orderly shutdown of the operating system and turn off the computer, if your operating system supports this feature.